tsy24/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all elderlies using the `viewElderly` command.
 Multiple elderlies in the list.

-   2. Test case: `deleteElderly 1`<br>
+   2. Test case: `deleteElderly 1` <br>
       Expected: First elderly is deleted from the list.
-Details of the deleted elderly shown in the status message.
+Details of the deleted elderly are shown in the status message.

-   3. Test case: `deleteElderly 0`<br>
+   3. Test case: `deleteElderly 0` <br>
       Expected: No elderly is deleted.
 Error details shown in the status message.

-   4. Other incorrect `deleteElderly` commands to try: `deleteElderly`, `deleteElderly x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect `deleteElderly` commands to try: `deleteElderly`, `deleteElderly x`, `...` (where x is larger than the list size) <br>
       Expected: Similar to previous.

 ### Adding a task

 1. Adding a task to NurseyBook

-    1. Prerequisites: Add an elderly with name 'Khong Guan' to NurseyBook
+    1. Prerequisites: Add an elderly with name 'Khong Guan' to NurseyBook.

-    2. Test case: `addTask en/Khong Guan desc/Weekly Taiji date/2022-10-10 time/14:30 recur/week`<br>
+    2. Test case: `addTask en/Khong Guan desc/Weekly Taiji date/2022-10-10 time/14:30 recur/week` <br>
        Expected: New task with the parameters is created.
 It is a one-off task and recurrence is 'Week'.

-    3. Test case: `addTask en/Khong Guan desc/Weekly Taiji date/2021-10-10 time/14:30`<br>
+    3. Test case: `addTask en/Khong Guan desc/Weekly Taiji date/2021-10-10 time/14:30` <br>
        Expected: New task with the parameters is created.
 It is a one-off task and recurrence is 'None'.
-Task has an 'Overdue' tag.
+Task has an 'Overdue' tag. <br>
+       Test case 2 has a different date and type of recurrence compared to that in test case 1, thus is added.

-    4. Test case: `addTask en/Benny desc/Weekly Taiji date/2022-10-10 time/14:30`<br>
+    4. Test case: `addTask en/Benny desc/Weekly Taiji date/2022-10-10 time/14:30` <br>
        Expected: No task is added.
 Error details shown in the status message.

-    5. Other incorrect `addTask` commands to try: `addTask en/Khong Guan desc/Weekly Taiji date/2021-10-10 time/14:30 recur/week`,`addTask`, `addTask desc/Weekly Taiji`, `...` (with missing compulsory parameters)<br>
+    5. Other incorrect `addTask` commands to try: `addTask en/Khong Guan desc/Weekly Taiji date/2021-10-10 time/14:30 recur/week`,`addTask`, `addTask desc/Weekly Taiji`, `...` (with missing compulsory parameters) <br>
        Expected: Similar to previous

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. Make sure that there is a `./data/nurseybook.json` file. <br>
+      If not, open the application (the jar file) and make some changes (e.g. `addTask desc/visit the dentist date/2022-01-01 time/12:00`) and close the app (by typing in the `exit` command or clicking on the close button).

+   2. Open `./data/nurseybook.json` in a text editor.

+   3. Remove the starting `{` character of the JSON file and save the file.

+   4. Launch the app by running `java -jar NurseyBook.jar` in the console. <br>
+      Expected: The GUI should pop up with no entries.
+The console should give warnings about incorrect data format (due to the removal of the `{` character at the start of the `nurseybook.json` file).